aiidateam/aiida-website/docs/news/posts/2025-11-07-human-in-the-loop.md

 Do you think AiiDA should have native support for human feedback loops?
 For example:

-- a standardised way to exchange “questions” and “answers” with workflows,
+- a standardised way to exchange "questions" and "answers" with workflows,
 - clearer visualisation of paused processes that are waiting for input,
 - or even a CLI command like `verdi workchain reply-and-restart <PK>`?

-We'd love to hear your thoughts and use cases — join the discussion on the AiiDA Discourse forum!
+We'd love to hear your thoughts and use cases—join the discussion on the AiiDA Discourse forum!

 ## 🧠 A Note on Provenance